Maatkit Options for Restoring a Slave or Master

 These are powerful utilities to keep your MySQL databases in good health.
 When dealing with medium size and larger installations, however, the default options will not be enough.
 You will need to factor in table sizes and concurrency issues, as it won’t always be possible to bring the database off-line to perform maintenance, preventive or otherwise.

-One comment on “Maatkit Options for Restoring a Slave or Master”
+One Response to “Maatkit Options for Restoring a Slave or Master”